 Requirements

-• ‘Recently Updated’, ‘Trending Tags’ functions working normally
+- ‘Recently Updated’, ‘Trending Tags’ features working normally

 Applying the Polyglot Plugin